Raffy1905/Studium/Semester5/Seminar/CognitiveBiases.md

-placebic explanations have a similar level of trust as real explanations => unjustified trust Dual Process Theory -> Menschen verlassen sich auf Heuristiken und kognitive Vorurteile, um Entscheidungen zu treffen => "systematic error in judgement and decisionmaking common to all human beings which can be due to cognitive limitations, motivational factors, and/or adaptations to natural environment." - Amos Tversky, Daniel Kahneman
+placebic explanations have a similar level of trust as real explanations => unjustified trust Dual Process Theory -> Menschen verlassen sich auf Heuristiken und kognitive Verzerrungen, um Entscheidungen zu treffen => "systematic error in judgement and decisionmaking common to all human beings which can be due to cognitive limitations, motivational factors, and/or adaptations to natural environment." - Amos Tversky, Daniel Kahneman
-Kognitive Vorurteile verändern die Interpretation von AI Modellen
+Kognitive Verzerrungen verändern die Interpretation von AI Modellen

 ## Explanatory heuristics affecting XAI Design